Next: Templates composition, Previous: Verbatim, Up: Top [Contents][Index]

 {{ value|cut:" " }}

-, the output will be
+If value is "String with spaces", the output will be "Stringwithspaces".

-Next: time, Previous: cut, Up: List of filters [Contents][Index]
+Next: , Previous: , Up: List of filters [Contents][Index]

 Formats a date